loda-lang/loda-programs/programs/oeis/list1.md

 * [A162668](http://oeis.org/A162668) ([L08 program](A162668.asm)): n*(n+1)*(n+2)*(n+3)/3.
 * [A162673](http://oeis.org/A162673) ([L14 program](A162673.asm)): Number of different fixed (possibly) disconnected trominoes bounded (not necessarily tightly) by an n*n square
 * [A162699](http://oeis.org/A162699) ([L09 program](A162699.asm)): Odd numbers not divisible by 7.
-* [A162761](http://oeis.org/A162761) ([L07 program](A162761.asm)): Minimal number of floors an elevator must move to transport n people initially waiting at floor i = 1, ..., n to their destination floor n-i+1 (= n, ..., 1), when the elevator can hold only one person at a time.
+* [A162761](http://oeis.org/A162761) ([L07 program](A162761.asm)): Minimal total number of floors an elevator must move to transport n people initially waiting at floors i = 1, ..., n to their destination floors n-i+1 (= n, ..., 1), when the elevator can hold at most one person at a time, starts at floor 1, and no passenger may get off the elevator before reaching his/her destination.
 * [A162771](http://oeis.org/A162771) ([L10 program](A162771.asm)): a(n) = ((2+sqrt(5))*(3+sqrt(5))^n + (2-sqrt(5))*(3-sqrt(5))^n)/2.
 * [A162897](http://oeis.org/A162897) ([L11 program](A162897.asm)): a(1)=a(2)=2. a(n) = the smallest integer >= 2 such that a(n-1)^a(n) > a(n-2)^a(n-1).
 * [A162917](http://oeis.org/A162917) ([L09 program](A162917.asm)): Numbers n which are not in A161983.